darsh-foryou/Hackathon/API_CONTRACTS.md

 # API Contracts Documentation (Core Endpoints)

-This document explains the 6 main APIs of your Multi-Agentic Conversational AI System, including their purpose, method, endpoint, request/response schema, and how to call each from the command line (cURL).
+This document explains the main APIs of your Multi-Agentic Conversational AI System, including their purpose, method, endpoint, request/response schema, and how to call each from the command line (cURL).

 ---

 ## 1. Chat Endpoint

-**Purpose:** Accepts user message, returns LLM response with optional RAG-enhanced context.
+**Purpose:** Accepts user message, returns LLM response with optional RAG-enhanced context from user's uploaded documents.

 - **Method:** POST
 - **Endpoint:** `/api/v1/chat`